Khaalex1/Chess/README.md

 A GUI aswell as a Negamax AI were implemented.

-Further details are provided in the pdf report (even though it is in French ...).
+Further details are provided in the pdf report (in French though ...).